-The FEMA approved FAASt projects scopes will be reviewed and approved by PREB, before evaluation for ER1 Program funding.
-The project's scope will be reviewed to confirm that it meets the criteria stated in the Action Plan and these Guidelines for Eliaible Activities.

-- 2. CDBG-DR Energy Eligibility: PRDOH will review ER1 projects for completeness and compliance with the following programmatic requirements: - a.
-Project is a HUD eligible activity according to the requirements established for the ER1 Program. - b.
+- 1. FEMA Eligibility and PREB Approval: All projects funded under the ERI Program must comply with FEMA PA allocation requirements.
+In addition, the FAASt PW project scopes will be reviewed and approved by PREB before evaluation by PRDOH for ERI Program funding. - 2.
+CDBG-DR Energy Eligibility: PRDOH will review the project scopes to confirm that they meet the criteria stated in the Action Plan and these Guidelines, including the following programmatic requirements: - a.
+Project implements a HUD-eligible activity according to the requirements established for the ER1 Program. - b.
 Project meets a HUD National Objective. - c.
-Project serves an unmet need.
-Selected projects must have a logical nexus with the Action Plan's Unmet Needs Assessment and consist of eligible activities under the Action Plan and these Guidelines.
+Project addresses an estimated unmet need identified in the Action Plan's Unmet Needs Assessment. - d.
+Project must be feasible and sustainable, with all other funding sources firmly committed, if applicable.